mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 Because we need to join an incoming event with the collected page view in the past, create processor which stores page view in windowed store.
 The processor puts observed page views into window store for joining in the next processor.
-The processed page views do not even need to be forwarded to downstream, this is a terminal processor for this stream.
+The processed page views do not even need to be forwarded to downstream.

 ``` scala
 class PvWindowProcessor(val pvStoreName: String) extends AbstractProcessor[ClientKey, Pv] {